Picture: red deer stags rutting in Richmond Park. Click here for more October butterfly, insect and deer rut photos.

 Other flying insects have mostly disappeared, but you can still find a surprising range of flies and even a few hoverflies around ivy flowers or other sources of food if the weather is mild.
 Notice too the winter gnats that mill around on calm days: they have evolved to breed at this time of year when there are few predators.

-You can still sometimes see dragonflies early in the month - for example the beautiful green-blue southern hawker, the blue and chocolate-coloured migrant hawker, or the red or yellowy-brown common darter - and perhaps a grasshopper or cricket.
+You can still sometimes see dragonflies early in the month - for example the beautiful green-blue southern hawker, the blue and chocolate-coloured migrant hawker, or the red or yellowy-brown common darter.
+The greeny-brown willow emerald damselfly, distinguishable by its wings being splayed when at rest, is also a possibility this month.
 On still river water I have found pondskaters as late as 9 November.

-Then just when you have concluded that butterflies are all at an end for the year, you are surprised to see a comma, peacock or red admiral (or very occasionally a brimstone) flying around, often near a flowering ivy bush.
+Then just when you have concluded that butterflies are all at an end for the year, you are surprised to see a comma, peacock or red admiral (or very occasionally a brimstone) flying around, often on flowering ivy.

-Commas, peacocks and brimstones all overwinter as adults, as do small tortoiseshells.
+Commas, peacocks and brimstones all overwinter as adults (as do small tortoiseshells, though they seemed to be nearly extinct in the south east in 2023 and 2024).
 They find a sheltered spot and then switch off their metabolism entirely, a process known as diapausing.
-Though to all appearances dead, they can come back to life instantly if disturbed.
+Though to all appearances dead, they can come back to life instantly if disturbed - or if the weather is unusually warm.

 Farm animals